ambientkit/ambient/DEPLOYMENT.md

 gcloud config set project myapp-project-191923

 # Create a bucket in Google Cloud, enable versioning, and upload a
-# blank site.json and session.bin.
+# blank site.bin and session.bin.
 make gcp-init

 # Run a Google Cloud Build to build the docker image, push to the Container